-Thus, speaking of Le Creuset cocottes, apart from the enamel and the knob, the only aspect that can change from one cocotte to another is its shape.
+So, speaking of Le Creuset cocottes, apart from the enamel and the knob, the only aspect that can change from one cocotte to another is its shape.

-bread and chicken en cocotte
+bread and chicken in cocotte

-Old-fashioned chicken fricassée in an oval cocotte and Bread in a round cocotte
+Old-fashioned chicken fricassee in an oval cocotte and bread in a round cocotte

-Round and oval cocottes
+Round cocottes and oval cocottes

 Cocotte Doufeu